 This topic discusses the use of EEG monitoring in the diagnosis of seizures and epilepsy.
 More detailed discussions of routine EEG, and the use of other diagnostic tests in the evaluation of patients with seizures and epilepsy are presented separately.
 The differential diagnosis of seizures is also presented separately.
-(See "Electroencephalography (EEG) in the diagnosis of seizures and epilepsy" and "Neuroimaging in the evaluation of seizures and epilepsy" and "Evaluation of the first seizure in adults" and "Nonepileptic paroxysmal disorders in adolescents and adults".)
+(See "Electroencephalography (EEG) in the diagnosis of seizures and epilepsy" and "Neuroimaging in the evaluation of seizures and epilepsy" and "Evaluation and management of the first seizure in adults" and "Nonepileptic paroxysmal disorders in adolescents and adults".)

 Ambulatory-EEG (aEEG) monitoring allows prolonged EEG recording outside the hospital or clinic setting.
 The technology has evolved such that portable recordings of up to 36 channels, over several days are possible .
 Typically, computer software designed to detect electrographic seizures and interictal epileptiform discharges (IEDs) assists in interpretation.
 However, no program has high specificity and sensitivity, and prolonged segments of the study, ideally the entire study, should be reviewed in their entirety as resources allow.
 Patients and observers also have the opportunity to "tag" portions of the recording during clinical events using a push button device.
 Some systems have the added capability of simultaneous electrocardiogram, pulse oximetry, polysomnography, and/or video recording.